Contrastive Representation Regularization for Vision-Language-Action Models: Introduction

-In summary, our contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=0mm] \item We introduce \textit{Robot State-aware Contrastive Loss (RS-CL)}, a novel objective for VLA models that explicitly aligns VLM representations with proprioceptive states. \item We design RS-CL to operate directly at the representation alongside the original action prediction objective.
-Therefore RS-CL remains lightweight and compatible with the existing training pipeline. \item We validate RS-CL across diverse training scenarios on manipulation benchmarks and real-world experiments, showing consistent improvements over the state-of-the-art VLA models.
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=0mm] \item We introduce \textit{Robot State-aware Contrastive Loss (\mbox{RS-CL})}, a novel objective for VLA models that explicitly aligns VLM representations with proprioceptive states. \item We design RS-CL to operate directly at the representation alongside the original action prediction objective.
+Therefore, RS-CL remains lightweight and compatible with the existing training pipeline. \item We validate RS-CL across diverse training scenarios on simulation benchmarks and real-world experiments, yielding improvements over the state-of-the-art VLA models.

 \end{itemize}